marijnh/Eloquent-JavaScript/20_node.md

 of packages.
 If you `npm publish` in a ((directory)) that has a `package.json` file, it will publish a package with the name and version listed in the JSON file to the registry.
-Anyone can publish packages to NPM—though only under a new name, since it would be somewhat scary if random people could update existing packages.
+Anyone can publish packages to NPM—though only under a package name that isn't in use yet, since it would be somewhat scary if random people could update existing packages.

 Since the `npm` program is a piece of software that talks to an open